JKAbrams/SeedphrasePictogram/README.md

 The Bitcoin Seed Phrase Pictogram Project

 ## About
-Can we create a set of freely available pictograms for Bitcoin recovery seed phrases that can be used as a visual memory guide to more easily remember seed phrases?
+The goal is to have a set of freely available well suited pictograms for Bitcoin recovery seed phrases that can be used as a visual memory guide to more easily remember seed phrases.

-Lets try!

 ## Project guidelines
 ### What makes a good pictogram for this purpose?